abourque72/blog/docs/_posts/2024-1-5-persh3-correction.md

 order: 8
 ---

+You don't need to read this post if you read Part 3 after January 5 2024.

 In my last post, Perverse Sheaves Part 3, I mistakenly gave this as the definition of equivalence of roof diagrams:

 - Two roof diagrams from $X$ to $Y$, $(f:A\to Y, s:A\to X)$ and $(g:A\'\to Y,t:A\'\to X)$, are equivalent if there are morphisms $a:A\'\'\to A$ and $b:A\'\'\to A'$ in $S$ such that $s\circ a = t\circ b$ and $f\circ a=g\circ b$.